GiacomoSalvadori/UE5_basics/README.md

 ## Lesson 1 - slides
 - Slide 1 to 5
 - Let's open the engine: take a tour of everything we have
-- Slide 6 to 10, there's everything just search + Unity vs UE4
+- Slide 6 to 10, there's everything just search + Unity vs UE
 - Let's start from scratch: create a TPS C++ project and create a simple blueprint!
 - Let's take a look to class architecture: slide 11, 14
 - Go further: my first class and basic function: BeginPlay and Tick